nagaohiroki/unity.nvim/README.md

 This is a Neovim plugin for Unity

-- Neovim commands for controlling Unity.
+- Unity Play/Stop/Refresh with Neovim commands.
 - Configuration options for nvim-dap.
 (Please check the license of the package before using it.)
    - [vstuc](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc)
    - [unity-debug](https://marketplace.visualstudio.com/_apis/public/gallery/publishers/deitry)